praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 * All previous labs were completed successfully.

-## Task 1: Create the Bucket in OCI Compartment
+## Task 1: Create the folder and clone the project from github.
 1. Create a folder named 'DRA' and Navigate to DRA.
    ~~~
    mkdir DRA